-Participating Canadian retailers include Best Buy (technology/electronics), Michaels (crafts and art supplies), Walmart (stuff), and Winners (clothing).
-But any store open Boxing Day will have a sale.
+Participating Canadian retailers include Best Buy (technology/electronics), Walmart (everything from toys to small appliances), and Winners (clothing).
+But any store open Boxing Day will have a sale of some kind to entice shoppers looking to save some money.

 With the advent of online shopping, retailers now offer Boxing Day savings in advance of December 26th and continue sales on until the New Year.
-Kinda takes the thrill out of the actual Boxing Day event, but people show up en masse nevertheless.
+This may take the thrill out of the actual Boxing Day event, but people show up en masse nevertheless.

 What Does Boxing Day Mean for Visitors?